 I called the folks at Military Crisis Line to talk it over.
 Licensed clinical psychologist Kimberley Mullen told me that their whole goal is to lower the barrier for veterans to get help.
-The research says that men in particular have more negative attitudes toward seeking help and then tend to underutilize existing mental health services.
+The research says that men in particular have more negative attitudes toward seeking help and they tend to underutilize existing mental health services.
 Since 85% of all military members are male, lowering that barrier seems paramount to me.

 "Suicide is one of the most difficult things to talk about -- especially for servicemembers and returning veterans," said Mullen.
 "It is incredibly difficult to take those first steps.
 With our help, we can make the process easier on them."

 But how?
-While reviewing their data, the team at Veteran’s Crisis Line could see that users were browsing the website, but not engaging in an online chat.
-They knew they had to offer something else with this population.
+While reviewing their data, the team at Veteran's Crisis Line could see that users were browsing the website, but not engaging in an online chat.
+They knew they had to offer something else to this population.